 How do I ensure question clarity and avoid bias?

 Pilot test your questions.
 Avoid jargon.
 Ensure questions are specific.
 Use neutral wording.
-Compare responses for different versions (A/B) in prototype testing methods or first-click tests if needed.
+Compare responses for different versions (A/B) in u003cstrongu003eprototype testing methodsu003c/strongu003e or u003cstrongu003efirst-click testsu003c/strongu003e if needed.

 Can this bank support tools like card sorting, tree testing, or free website testing tools?

 Absolutely.
-While many questions are interview/survey focused, some are designed for testing navigation or IA (good for tree testing software, card sorting tools, etc.).
+While many questions are interview/survey focused, some are designed for testing navigation or IA (good for u003cstrongu003etree testing softwareu003c/strongu003e, u003cstrongu003ecard sorting toolsu003c/strongu003e, etc.).
 Use those when working on findability or IA.